yodertv/Reminders/doc/README.md

 - Dynamically provision new users.

 #Work in progress
+- Solved (Bug#22)
+- Deployed to nodjitsu and modulus fails to connect to mongolab dbs with auth failures.
+(Bug#22)
 - Tested at merchants wifi.
 Worked from iPhone on AK's local area net.
 - Made an attempt to fix (Bug#18).
 Hard to reproduce.
 Put the insert in the callback of the drop(), but noticed that dropping an empty collection resulted in an error so ignoring drop errors.
 - Then completed the refatoring.